Register as a Network Service Provider (NSP) in the NEM

 NSPs must develop local black system procedures (LBSP) in accordance with the guidelines published by AEMO.

+Participants may need to provide credit support to AEMO.
+All Financial guarantees must be in the prescribed format.
 AEMO advises applicants to contact email@example.com to discuss requirements prior to completing the AEMO Guarantee Pro Forma.
-You must submit an original signed copy of the pro forma with your registration application.
+You must submit an original signed AEMO Guarantee Pro Forma with your registration application.

 The Credit support management guide contains information on AEMO's credit support processes and participant obligations.